SYMPTOM: REFLUX AND REGURGITATION

 If you think that your baby has reflux or regurgitation, it may be CMA.
 You may have even noticed other symptoms (besides reflux and regurgitation), which may affect other parts of your baby’s body.

-For a simple and easy way to understand the symptoms associated with CMA, you can use our symptom checklist.
+For a simple and easy way to understand the symptoms associated with CMA, you can use our symptom checklist or symptom diary to track symptoms.

 This will allow you to select all the symptoms that your baby may have that can be cows’ milk-related.
 You can then discuss these with your doctor.